MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Methods

-All models were evaluated on identical datasets comprising 737 tables for composition extraction and 368 tables for property extraction, with standardized scoring protocols to ensure comparability(see App.~\ref{subsec: appendix_dataset_split}).
-To minimize potential variability, we set temperature parameters to zero for deterministic outputs and implemented robust error handling with automatic retries for rate-limit exceptions (see App.~\ref{sec: appendix_llm_fairness}).
-This rigorous evaluation framework allowed us to assess \matskraft's specialized GNN architecture against generalist LLMs across both extraction accuracy and computational efficiency metrics, providing insights into the comparative advantages of architecture specialization in scientific knowledge extraction tasks (see App.~\ref{sec: appendix_llms_comp}).
+All models were evaluated on identical datasets comprising 737 tables for composition extraction and 368 tables for property extraction, with standardized scoring protocols to ensure comparability(see Supplementary Information~\ref{subsec: appendix_dataset_split}).
+To minimize potential variability, we set temperature parameters to zero for deterministic outputs and implemented robust error handling with automatic retries for rate-limit exceptions (see Supplementary Information~\ref{sec: appendix_llm_fairness}).
+This rigorous evaluation framework allowed us to assess \matskraft's specialized GNN architecture against generalist LLMs across both extraction accuracy and computational efficiency metrics, providing insights into the comparative advantages of architecture specialization in scientific knowledge extraction tasks (see Supplementary Information~\ref{sec: appendix_llms_comp}).